The Surprisingly Simple Secret To Success Anyone Can Learn And Apply

-Gladwell makes another point about success that I’ve seen in my coaching time and time again.
-Success goes to those who are given opportunities – and who have the strength and presence of mind to seize those opportunities and make the most of them.
+Gladwell makes another point about success that I've seen in my coaching time and time again.
+Success goes to those who have the strength and presence of mind to seize the opportunities in front of them to make the most of them.

 Everyone has at least a few golden opportunities cross their plate at some point in their lifetime, but few seem to capture those opportunities and harvest them for all they're worth.

 For example, my first golden opportunity came in the form of a job offer from a start-up hedge fund paying almost nothing.